A basic understanding of HTML can help you get more out of your WordPress.com site. This article explains how.

 How can I view my HTML?

 To get started, go to your blog’s dashboard and edit any post or page — try this first with a post you already wrote, so you can see what the HTML looks like.
-Click on the Text tab above the editing area (next to the Visual tab):
+Click on the HTML tab above the editing area (next to the Visual tab):

-In the Text editor, everything is text — a link is text, a quote is text, even an image is text.
+In the HTML editor, everything is text — a link is text, a quote is text, even an image is text.
 But there are two kinds of text here.
 Some of the text is the actual content of the post you wrote, and some is the HTML code.

 It’s easy to tell the two apart: HTML code always starts and ends with angled brackets,